MOST BEAUTIFUL VILLAGES AND TOWNS TO VISIT IN SWITZERLAND

 Interlaken, which means ‘in between the lakes’ is in the midst of two lakes – Lake Thun, Lake Brienz.

-It is one of the most popular tourist spots in Interlaken and, quoting from hear-say, it is one of the very few places that will never have to worry about a lack of tourists as people just keep visiting despite the extreme prices there.
+It is one of the most popular tourist spots in Interlaken and, quoting from hear-say, it is one of the very few places that will never have to worry about a lack of tourists as people just keep visiting despite the extreme prices there and it is one of my favorite stops for a road trip in Switzerland.

 Top Things to Do in Interlaken